forresttindall/vorb/README.md

-# Zap — Ultra-Minimal React + Vite Static App Template (Built with Bun)
+# Vorb — Ultra-Fast React + Vite Static App Template, Built with Bun

-**Zap** is a lightning-fast, minimalist static site template built with React and Vite, powered by the Bun runtime.
+**Vorb** is a lightning-fast, minimalist static site template built with React and Vite, powered by the Bun runtime.

 It’s designed for developers who want total control, zero bloat, and immediate performance — without being locked into a rigid, opinionated framework like Next.js.

 ---

-## Why Zap?
+## Why Vorb?

 **Fast by default.
 Lightweight by design.**
-Zap gives you everything you need to launch a static site or web app in seconds — and nothing you don’t.
+Vorb gives you everything you need to launch a static site or web app in seconds — and nothing you don’t.

 ### Key Advantages: